-According to the latest estimates of ILO, some 74.5 million young people were unemployed in 2013 in the world, with global youth unemployment rate reaching 13.1%, but reaching even higher in the Middle East (27.2%) and North Africa (29.4%) regions.
+According to the latest estimates of the ILO, some 73.4 million young people were unemployed in 2015 in the world, with global youth unemployment rate reaching 13.1%, but reaching even higher in the Middle East (28.2%).
 The analysis on youth labour force participation shows that a larger proportion of youth remains inactive in OIC countries compared to other country groups.
 Despite low participation to labour force, it is important to note that youth in OIC countries suffer from lack of decent job opportunities.

-Figure 10 shows that youth unemployment in OIC countries remained constantly above 16% and also well above the averages of other developing and developed countries until the global financial crisis in 2008, but then it fell below 16%.
+Figure 10 shows that youth unemployment in OIC countries remained mostly above 16% and also well above the averages of other non-OIC developing and developed countries until the global financial crisis in 2008, where it fell below 16%.
 With the crisis, the problem of youth unemployment in developed countries became even more serious compared to that in OIC countries.
-As of 2012, youth unemployment in OIC countries estimated at 15.6%, in developed countries at 17.2% and in other developing countries at 10.9%.
+As of 2015, youth unemployment in OIC countries estimated at 16%, in developed countries at 14.3% and in other non-OIC developing countries at 11.7%.